 The pathways to the rank of Distinguished Librarian are many and diverse.
-To attain the rank of Distinguished Librarian, a candidate must exhibit all of the following qualities and levels of accomplishments.
+To attain the rank of Distinguished Librarian, a candidate must exhibit all of the following qualities and levels of accomplishments:

-- Candidates must have made contributions to the profession of librarianship that are of national or international significance. - They must have achieved stature and distinction beyond their own library, beyond their own college or university, and indeed, beyond SUNY to offer leadership.
-They may achieve this stature and distinction through formal scholarship, research, and publications, but other paths include extended efforts toward forging alliances, networks, and cooperative programs that advance resource sharing and significantly improve access to information or enhance its usefulness to the community. - In all cases, the impact of the contributions of candidates must be transformational.
-Candidates' achievements at this level must have contributed to transforming the profession of librarianship and the work of librarians to engender and stimulate the "age of information."
-Candidates must have broken boundaries, expanded potentials, and engendered positive change in academe. - Candidates must have demonstrated leadership in realizing the potential for access to world-wide information resources, in changing the nature of information seeking, and/or designing or developing systems which facilitate navigation and effective use of the burgeoning information environment. - Candidates will have performed with excellence and innovation in the traditional areas of librarianship, such as technical services, services to the public, system or facilities design, or administration. - Candidates' careers will be models for librarians and will provide inspiration to their colleagues.
-They will have earned the respect of members of the information professions as well as their academic professorial counterparts by the quality, vigor, and innovative nature of their thinking, their standards of performance, and the effectiveness of their initiatives.
+Candidates must have made contributions to the profession of librarianship that are of national or international significance.

+- They must have achieved stature and distinction beyond their own library, beyond their own college or university, and indeed, beyond SUNY.
+They may achieve this stature and distinction through formal scholarship, research, and publications or other paths including forging alliances, creating resources or networks, or shifting the understanding of core precepts of the field. - Candidates will have performed with excellence and innovation in a domain of librarianship, including but not limited to realizing the potential for access to worldwide information resources, information and knowledge creation, resource sharing, information literacy, data management, technical services, system and/or facilities design, or leadership and administration. - They will have earned the respect of members in their field of the information professions as well as their professorial counterparts by the quality, vigor, and innovative nature of their thinking, their standards of performance, and the effectiveness of their initiatives.

-CAMPUS NOMINATION/SELECTION PROCESS
+CAMPUS NOMINATION PROCESS

-The Distinguished Professorship programs require that nominations coming forward to the System-level be the product of an objective and rigorous campus review.
+The Distinguished Faculty Rank nominations forwarded to the System-level must be the product of an objective and rigorous campus review.
 Further, the nomination process should benefit from the involvement of a broad spectrum of the campus community.

-It should be made clear to all that, under no circumstance, may faculty apply or self-nominate for these programs.
+Under no circumstance, may faculty apply or self-nominate for these programs.